Healthy Hot Chocolate

-Our Good-For-You Hot Chocolate with Coconut Milk, Pink Peppercorns, and Saffron
+Our Good-for-You Hot Chocolate with Coconut Milk, Pink Peppercorns, and Saffron

 Coconut milk—Creamy and dead-on delicious, this dairy-free milk may improve heart health, aid digestion, and help manage blood sugar levels.
-We make ours with unsweetened coconut milk beverage, but you can use the full-fat cooking coconut milk for an even richer version.

 ¼ teaspoon pink peppercorns, optional